jimmyhmiller/PlayGround/writings/programming/theory-building-outline.md

 ### Locating the Disagreement

-It is actually quite difficult to locate the realy disagreement that is happening with these criticisms.
+It is actually quite difficult to locate the real disagreement that is happening with these criticisms.
 Take for example this passage:

 > At this point Naur's approach proves unsatisfactory.
 After all, the need to build a theory in software projects and to reflect upon it arises not least because of the necessity of reaching a common understanding of the various requirements and different perspectives among the persons involved.
 Thus the specific implications of cooperation in software development for the process of theory building must be systematically taken into account as well.